The Not-So-Artful Dodger

 On a chilly March evening in 1849 a young man aged nineteen was making his way along the Edgware Road in Marylebone.
-He was small, and of medium build.
+He was small and of medium build.
 He had dark hair and an oval face with a fresh complexion.
 His eyes were grey, and they were peering keenly through the dark.
-His name was Cornelius Ahern, and he was a pickpocket.
+His name was Cornelius Ahern and he was a pickpocket.

 Ahead of him Ahern spotted two gentlemen, who were strolling along arm in arm, deep in conversation.
 One was portly, with corkscrew curls and a double chin, and past the first flush of youth.
 His companion, wearing an expensive hat and coat, carried less weight, and was the right side of forty.
 Creeping up and putting his hand in a pocket of the older gentleman’s coat, Ahern got the fright of his life when his victim spun round and clouted him on the head with a walking stick.
 Swearing at his assailant, the young thief turned tail and fled.

 At the police station Dickens, who had once written a piece on the Middlesex House of Correction at Coldbath Fields in Clerkenwell, spoke to Ahern.
-“Have you not been in prison before?”
-“No, never,” replied Ahern, who had in fact been locked up in one penitentiary or another on twenty previous occasions.
+‘Have you not been in prison before?’
+‘No, never,’ replied Ahern, who had in fact been locked up in one penitentiary or another on twenty previous occasions.
 The constable gave him a knowing nudge.
-“What are you talking about?”
+‘What are you talking about?’
 Ahern again protested, although he conceded that he had once served a two-month sentence.
 One presumes that he felt that this did not count.

 Ahern’s defiance did not end there.
 When he came before the magistrate, and was asked to give his version of events, he explained that he had simply been walking behind the two gentlemen, quickly, but with nothing unlawful in mind.
 They had stopped so suddenly that he had bumped into them, at which they had turned and struck him.
-When he had protested they had struck him again.
-He had then run off, pursued by cries of “Stop thief!”.
+When he had protested, they had struck him again.
+He had then run off, pursued by cries of ‘Stop thief!’.

 At this point Dickens said again that he thought that he had seen the young man in the House of Correction, in reply to which Ahern said that in that case he, Dickens, must have been in prison himself.
 In fact, he went on, he knew both the gentlemen well as members of the swell mob.
 And he added — to the obvious amusement of the court — that they got their living by buying stolen goods.
 ‘And I recollect him at the prison’ — Ahern was pointing at Dickens — ‘where he was put in for six months, while I was there for only two.’

 The magistrate handed down a sentence of three months in Coldbath Fields with hard labour.
 He had been unimpressed by the attempt to discredit the two eminent men of letters, and he made it clear that the young pickpocket had only avoided a high court trial, with the possibility of transportation, by failing to find anything in Lemon’s pocket.

 And so Cornelius Ahern was taken away in a police van to the House of Correction.
 He had been born into a Catholic family in about 1830 in Ratcliffe Highway, the road running from Shadwell to Limehouse in the East End of London.
 His mother, Margaret, who was in her mid-thirties when he was born, came from Ireland.
 Nothing is known about Cornelius’s father, beyond the fact that he had already died when the 1851 census was taken.

 By a curious coincidence Dickens had explored the relationship between illiteracy and criminality in the course of his prison visits.
 In 1846, in a letter published in The Daily News, he commented on the sight of male prisoners in the House of Correction being taught to read: